Tiraz: Culture and influence

 While the term tiraz is applicable to any luxury textile predating 1500 CE, it is primarily attributed to luxury textiles from the Islamic world with an Arabic inscription.
 Before the Umayyad caliphate, these textiles would originally bear Greek writing, but with the succession of Caliph 'Abd al-Malik ibn Marwan came the implementation of Arabic script on the textiles.

 The earliest datable textile with a tiraz band can be traced back to the Umayyad caliphate, ascribed to the ruler Marwan I or Marwan II, though there is general consensus the tiraz was intended for the latter caliph.
-In some ways, the idea of tiraz developed from an inherited visual language of power of the Sasanians.
-Prior to their conversion to Islam, the Sasanian monarchy, encompassing present day Iraq and Iran, used a figure-based symbolic system to establish a monarch's legitimacy, marking coins, government textiles, and other items with his likeness or associated symbolism.
+However, the institution of tiraz flourished in the Islamic world under the patronage of the Abbasid and Fatimid caliphs from the late 9th century to the 13th.

 Armbands were not the sole item that the caliphs chose to mark with their name.
 Garments such as turbans and sleeves, robes of honor, cushions, curtains, camel covers, and even court musician's horns would be embellished with the caliph's tiraz.
 Turbans, or taj, are also synonymous with the word 'crown'.
-Once Islam was introduced and accepted, the Muslim rulers replaced figures with their names and text that praised God.
+Muslim rulers preferred to put their names and texts praising God on the tiraz rather than figures.
 During this time, the bands of script found on mosques were also referred to as tiraz, making the term applicable across a wide range of mediums.

 As the Umayyad caliphate prospered in Spain, the influence of the tiraz spread to the neighboring European countries and into their art and symbolism.
 The Mantel of Roger II serves as a prime example as it holds an embroidered inscription along the rim of the bottom of the regalia.
 The kufic script uses flowery diction, quoting tiraz tradition, and bestows blessings upon the ruler.
 Since Arabic was not the primary language of the Norman king, nor Sicily, and the decoration of the mantel used traditional motifs reserved for caliphs, the regalia was a clear influence of the conquered power that was the Umayyad caliphate.
 Despite being implemented in a European environment, the article of clothing is thought to be made by Muslim artisans in a workshop located in Palermo, Sicily.
 The Islamic textile aesthetic can also be traced in Giotto's piece, "Madonna and Child", as the pattern around the Madonna's head imitates kufic script and ultimately draws upon the influence of the tiraz as a symbol of power.